Justus Perthes (publishing company): Almanacs

-The updating of the almanacs required a lot of documentation.
-This was the beginning of an almost fastidious documentation and exactness that was fertile ground for the later geographic establishment.
-In 1911 these documents were added to the library called ‘Bücherei der Geographische Anstalt von Justus Perthes’, that contained already many maps and geographical publications.
-After the Second World War the Soviet army most probably destroyed the almanac archives to prevent claims of the House of Romanov on the tsarist's throne.
+Updating the almanacs required a lot of documentation and data collection, which was good preparation for later geographical publications.
+In 1911, these documents were added to Perthes' library, ‘Bücherei der Geographische Anstalt von Justus Perthes,’ which already contained many maps and geographical publications.
+After the Second World War, the Soviet army destroyed the almanac archives to prevent claims of the House of Romanov on the tsarist's throne.